omercankoc/swift-handbook/Sources/StructAndClass.md

 ## Initialization and Deinitialization
 Initialization is the preparation process when we create an instance of Class, Enum or Struct.
 This process allows an initial value to be set for each stored property and necessary operations to be performed before it is ready for use.

-Deinitalization, the object is called just before it is destroyed (deallocate) from the stack by the Automatic Reference Counter (ARC) mechanism.
+Deinitialization is the object is called just before it is destroyed (deallocate) from the stack by the Automatic Reference Counter (ARC) mechanism.
 There is no return value.
 Used only with classes.

 - Declaration
 ```swift